Mike Evans Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Matchup vs. Philadelphia

-- Evans caught a touchdown pass in that contest against the Eagles.
+- Evans caught a touchdown pass in that matchup against the Eagles.

 - Note: Evans' stats vs. Eagles date back to 2016.

-- The Eagles are allowing 207.0 passing yards per game this season, the NFL's third-ranked pass defense.
+- The 207.0 passing yards the Eagles give up per game makes them the NFL's third-ranked pass defense this season.

-- The Eagles' defense is 21st in the league, conceding 2.0 passing touchdowns per game.
+- The Eagles have allowed 10 touchdowns through the air (2.0 per game).
+They are 21st in the NFL in that category.

 Recent Performances

-- Against the Dolphins last week, Evans was targeted eight times and totaled 113 yards on six receptions while scoring two touchdowns.
+- In last week's outing against the Dolphins, Evans was targeted eight times, picking up 113 yards on six receptions (averaging 18.8 yards per catch) while scoring two touchdowns.

-- Evans' 21 grabs have led to 294 yards (98.0 per game) and two touchdowns during his last three games.
-He was targeted 30 times.
+- Evans has 294 receiving yards on 21 catches (30 targets) with two touchdowns over his last three games, averaging 98.0 yards per game.

 Evans' Tampa Bay Teammates